 But be forewarned.
 It is important to choose your educational game wisely.
 Just because it is packaged as a learning tool, does not automatically justify its worth.
 David Kleeman President of the American Center for Children and Media sums this up well as he says:

 “I love and support the idea of tapping the engagement and strategic thinking of gameplay, but I’ve also seen very poor examples that are little more than gussied-up rote learning,”

 With that said, here is my list of Top Ten Learning Games for Kids.
 They range from the teaching of simple and intermediate academics to more complex real-life skills.

 Why wait until middle school to start learning Algebra?
 While some students excel in this subject, it is certainly not everyone’s favorite.
 Many kids learn to solve equations very mechanically without really understanding the underlying concepts at work.

 The amazing thing about Dragon Box is that little kids LOVE to play it without knowing that they are solving complex math.
-There has been many case studies where 4+ year olds are mastering and solving thousands of middle school Algebra problems!
+There have been many case studies where 4+-year-olds are mastering and solving thousands of middle school Algebra problems!

 This is the epitome of a learning game – making something boring fun and exciting!

 Mind Snacks is an interactive app that teaches words and phrases in different languages such as Spanish, Chinese, French, German, and Japanese.
 There is also the option to choose SAT vocabulary.
 Instead of learning through rote memorization and repetition, fun touchscreen games are used.

 Most kids don’t like being confined to a desk with a textbook.
 But with Mind Snacks, they can learn foreign words and phrases in informal settings, such as waiting in line, or even during a long car trip.